 TGaz editor: Revise the text in P58L9 of 11az draft 3.0 as:

-The More TF subfield of the Common Info field of the Ranging Trigger frame is set to 1 and the RA field is set to the broadcast address to indicate that a subsequent Ranging Trigger frame of Poll subvariant is scheduled for transmission within the availability window as defined in Subclause 11.21.6.1.1 (EDCA based Ranging and TB Ranging overview).
+The More TF subfield of the Common Info field of the Ranging Trigger frame is set to 1 and the RA field is set to the broadcast address to indicate that a subsequent Ranging Trigger frame of Poll subvariant is scheduled for transmission within the availability window as defined in Subclause 11.21.6.4.3.2 (Polling Phase of TB Ranging) (#5164).

 TGaz editor: Delete the paragraph in P9L1 of 11az draft 3.0 and revise the following text in P47L1 of 11az draft 3.0 as:

 The format of the Trigger Dependent Common Info subfield for the Ranging Trigger variant frame of subvariant Poll, Sounding, Secure Sounding and Report is shown in Figure 9-64la (#3892).
+The Token field in the Trigger Dependent Comon Info field is used in a Ranging Trigger frame of subvariant Poll to match it with the partial TSF time in a following Ranging NDP Announcement frame.
+It is reserved in all other Ranging Trigger subvariants (#5165).

 TGaz editor: Insert the following text in P49L16 of 11az draft 3.0:

+The AID12/RSID12 subfield is identical to the corresponding subfield in the Ranging Trigger frame of subvariant Poll. (#5167)

 TGaz editor: Insert the following text in P49L26 of 11az draft 3.0:

+The AID12/RSID12 subfield is identical to the corresponding subfield in the Ranging Trigger frame of subvariant Poll. (#5168)